 I drive my husband crazy with questions like, “Do Jews as a race experience male-pattern baldness?
 Because all the pictures of Jesus have a full head of hair, but maybe, just maybe he had a receding hairline.”
 We’ve been married nearly thirty years, so the exasperated look has been replaced by a smile and a shake of the head.
 We’re in love, and nothing can change that.

-Because first and foremost, we’re in love with Jesus.
+Because first and foremost, we love Jesus.
 I was raised knowing Jesus.
 He has always been my friend.
 He talks to me, holds me, and smacks me around.
 I’m not saying which he does more of, but I’m looking for a Samaritan who’s willing to pay the bill.

-I have two sons.
-My husband has two sons, too.
-They’re both ours; it just feels like four kids.
+We have two sons.
 We home schooled both of them all the way through school.
 Yes, all the way.
 Now they are college men on the way to becoming my retirement account.
 They are absolute opposites, except for those times when they both act like my brother-in-law.
-Ladies, just remember, your husband can pass along all the genes in his family.
-Make sure you love everyone who comes with him.
-And I love my husband’s family for any who were wondering.

 I married a rich man.
 Well, I married a man who was going to be rich.
 He was a finance major looking to work his way up in a bank.
 Less than a year after I married him, the market crashed on that dream and he headed in a new direction: religion.
 So most of those nearly thirty years have been spent as a minister’s wife.